hrldcpr/Bezier.hs/README.md

 bezier [p] = \t -> p
 bezier ps  = \t -> line (bezier (init ps) t) (bezier (tail ps) t) t
 ```
-Does this help us get rid of all of these mentions of *t*?
-It turns out it can, because `Parametric` is a monad—specifically the *function monad*, for passing around an implicit argument—so we can use Haskell's monadic `do` notation and its many monadic helper functions.
+This can help to get rid of most of the mentions of *t*, because `Parametric` is a monad—specifically the *function monad*, for passing around an implicit argument—so we can use Haskell's monadic `do` notation and its many monadic helper functions.

 `line1d` will remain unchanged, since it's actually using the value of *t*, not just passing it along.

-`line` can easily be re-written to return a list `[Parametric Float]` which can then be turned into the desired `Parametric [Float]` aka `Parametric Point`, using `sequence :: Monad m => [m a] -> m [a]`:
+`line` can easily be refactored to create a list `[Parametric Float]` which can then be turned into the desired `Parametric [Float]` aka `Parametric Point`, using `sequence :: Monad m => [m a] -> m [a]`:
 ```haskell
 line :: Point -> Point -> Parametric Point
 line p q = sequence [line1d a b | (a, b) <- zip p q]
 ```
-But it turns out we can do even better than that, because the list comprehension is equivalent to `zipWith line1d p q`, and even better `zipWithM` is a built-in combination of `sequence` and `zipWith`:
+But it turns out the list comprehension is equivalent to `zipWith line1d p q`, and even better, `zipWithM` is a built-in combination of `sequence` and `zipWith`:
 ```haskell
 import Control.Monad (zipWithM)
 line :: Point -> Point -> Parametric Point
 line p q = zipWithM line1d p q
 ```

-And finally, `bezier` can be improved too.
-The base case is just a constant function, so we can use `const`—or `return` to be more monadic—and the recursive case can be simplified with `do` notation:
+And lastly, `bezier` can be improved too.
+The base case is just a constant function, also known as `return` in the function monad, and the recursive case can be simplified with `do` notation:
 ```haskell
 bezier :: [Point] -> Parametric Point
 bezier [p] = return p